Don’t get me wrong I really love cooking.

 The highest honour is to be a prize winner in the CWA.
-Stiff backed judges strut about spitting cake crumbs like wine connoisseurs Destroying reputations as they taste; rejecting plate after plate.
-To win the top prize requires outstanding skill and a meticulous attention to detail.
+Stiff-backed judges strut about spitting cake crumbs like wine connoisseurs Destroying reputations as they taste; rejecting plate after plate.
+To win the top prize requires outstanding skill and meticulous attention to detail.

 “The secret’ one lady whispered, “is to use a ruler to measure accurately first, then slice cleanly” She also told me that cutting the sultanas exactly in half gained points.
 I knew I was lost.

 So armed with all this knowledge I have been trying to emulate my heroines.
 Mostly I have failed miserably.
 The first few crumbled and looked disgusting, next, batch was too fragile, and the third had chocolate topping like concrete, it defied every attempt at dissection.